Christian Brandstätter – an icon of Austria’s history

 The company’s carefully designed books that are full of prints allow the reader to feel the Zeitgeist of Vienna in its heyday.
 Christian Brandstätter is not only a publisher, but he is also a collector.
 Once in Vienna he started a collection of old photographs, including of course pictures of Vienna.
 Some of these have now been published in his books.
 His and other photo collections are managed by the company IMAGNO Brandstätter Images and the entire collection has more than three million pictures.

 Christian Brandstätter retired in 2011 leaving the management of the publishing company to his son Nikolaus Brandstätter.
-But of course, someone like Mr. Brandstätter does not really retire: He is still collecting, contributing to books, and working on other projects.
-A current project is a book about Viennese coffee houses and we are sure this will be carefully designed and full of great stories following the tradition of the publishing company he founded (Cr).
+But of course, someone like Mr. Brandstätter does not really retire.
+He is still collecting, contributing to books, and working on other projects.
+A current project is a book about Viennese coffee houses.
+We are sure he carefully designs it and that it is full of great stories following the tradition of the publishing company he founded (Cr).

 Make sure to check us out on Instagram for more Vienna updates.
 We also offer private tours that focus on Vienna’s secrets, myths and the darker stories.